Skip to main content

 • Explore opportunities to engage in community events.

-• Explore opportunities to engage in collegewide events (e.g., AANAPISI Week, Asian Pacific Heritage Month).
+• Explore opportunities to engage in collegewide events (e.g., AANAPISI Week, AANHPI Heritage Month).

-If you are a student and want to join the AANAPI Student Club, please contact Nghi Nguyen (Club Advisor).
+If you are a student and want to join the AANHPI Student Club, please contact Nghi Nguyen (Club Advisor).

 ----